 Hold your lame at a 45 degree angle - if you manage to nail fermentation and create a strong dough, holding your blade at a 45 degree angle will allow the cut to open up to form an ear, instead of sinking down

-Bake with steam - steam is essential for your loaf to achieve oven spring, without steam the crust would harden too quickly and your dough won’t have the chance to rise fully
+Bake with steam - steam is essential for your loaf to achieve oven spring, without steam the crust would harden too quickly in the intense heat of the oven and your dough won’t have the chance to rise fully

 Now that you know the basics of scoring, your bread can serve as a blank canvas where your creativity can run wild.
 Remember that the main goal of scoring is to take full advantage of oven spring in a way that helps bread maintain its shape.